WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 In Java, there isn't just a `list`; it's either a `LinkedList` or an `ArrayList`.
 In Python, we have a more 'human' naming scheme, meaning we just call it a `list`, but really don't know if this is a linked list or a dynamic array.

+#####<a id="fundamentalabstractdatatype">Fundamental Abstract Data Type (ADT)</a>

+There are three fundamental abstract data types:

+* Containers
+* Dictionaries
+* Priority Queues

+These can be implemented with arrays and lists.
+In Python, arrays are lists and lists are say custom classes for singled linked list (sorted), single linked list (unsorted), double linked list (sorted), double linked list (unsorted), etc.

 #####<a id="datamodeling">Modeling a Problem</a>